savonet/book/quickstart.md

 ### Scripts

-You will soon find out that a typical radio takes a few lines of code, and it is not practical to write them directly in the command line.
+You will soon find out that a typical radio takes more than one line of code, and it is not practical to write everything on the command line.
 For this reason, the code for describing your webradio can also be put in a _script_, which is a file containing all the code for your radio.
-For instance, for our sine example, you can put the following code in a file `radio.liq`:
+For instance, for our sine example, we can put the following code in a file `radio.liq`:

 ```{.liquidsoap include="liq/sine1.liq"}